Full question:

 Answer:

-(1) comply with the requirements of applicable building and housing codes materially affecting health and safety;
+- Comply with building and housing codes affecting health and safety.

-(2) recover damages based upon the diminution in the fair rental value of the dwelling unit.
+- Seek damages based on the reduced rental value of your unit.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.